TanyaMurphy/poctcalibration/source/R/over_intro.md

+---
+title: "Main literature sources"

+bibliography: "../../Literature/library.bib"

+---

 # Statistical Tools for the Characterisation and Validation of POC Tests

 *Authors: Tanya Murphy, Nandini Dendukuri, Dhananjaya Dendukuri*

 ## Introduction

-Biochemical or biomarker tests can facilitate treatment decisions while being less physically invasive than other procedures such as biopsy or radiography. *Point-of-care testing* (**POCT**) further reduces the burden of testing by making the test and test results easily accessible, either at the patient's home or at a primary health care centre, thus shortening wait times for test results [@Yager2008 [view](../../../Literature/Yager_2008.pdf)].
+Biochemical or biomarker tests can facilitate treatment decisions while being less physically invasive than other procedures such as biopsy or radiography. *Point-of-care testing* (**POCT**) further reduces the burden of testing by making the test and test results easily accessible, either at the patient's home or at a primary health care centre, thus shortening wait times for test results [@Yager2008].

 Due to their molecular nature, biomarker-based tests present some challenges: Chemicals, hormones and antigens cannot be directly observed and are usually too small to be quantified by microscope.
 Well-established methods to indirectly observe such molecules, or *analytes*, include mass spectrometry, immunoassays and variants.
 This document will focus on non-isotopic assays (e.g. ELISA) with characteristics that may transfer well to POC applications.